upunaprosk/la-tda/README.md

 This repository contains code and data for the EACL 2023 SlavNLP workshop paper [_Can BERT eat RuCoLA?
 Topological Data Analysis to Explain_](https://aclanthology.org/2023.bsnlp-1.pdf#page=131).

-In the paper we investigate how Transformer language models (LMs) fine-tuned for acceptability classification capture linguistic features.
+In the paper, we investigate how Transformer language models (LMs) fine-tuned for acceptability classification capture linguistic features.
 Our approach uses the best practices of topological data analysis (TDA) in NLP: we construct directed attention graphs from attention matrices, derive topological features from them, and feed them to linear classifiers.
 We introduce **new topological features**, suggest a **new TDA-based approach for measuring the distance between pre-trained and fine-tuned LMs** with large and base configurations, and determine the **roles of attention heads** in the context of LA tasks in Russian and English.

 *Arugula or rocket salad in English.